uberpixel/Documentation/docs/math/rnvector4.rst

 		:return: Reference to the mutated vector

-	.. function:: float Length() const
+	.. function:: float GetLength() const

 		Returns the length of the vector

+	.. function:: float GetDistance(const Vector4& other) const

+		Returns the euclidean distance between this vector and the `other` vector

-	.. function:: float Dot(const Vector4& other) const
+	.. function:: float GetDotProduct(const Vector4& other) const

 		Returns the dot product of the vector and the `other` vector

-	.. function:: Vector4 Cross(const Vector4& other) const
+	.. function:: Vector4 GetLerp(const Vector4& other) const

-		Returns the cross product of the vector and the `other` vector
+		Linearly interpolates between this vector and the `other` vector by the given `factor` and returns the result

 	.. function:: Vector4& Normalize(const float n)

 		Normalizes the vector to the constant `n`

 		:return: Reference to the mutated vector

+	.. function:: Vector4& GetNormalized(const float n)

+		Creates a normalized copy of the vector.

+		:return: Reference to a mutated copy of the vector

 Member
 ======